- 1 Beware

 - Is the source code published?
 Be very wary of developers that attempt to hide their add-on source code.
 Most ethical developers will publish their source code on platforms like GitLab or GitHib where users can get support and submit bug reports.

 - Check the license.
 Be wary of any developer who licenses their add-on under a restrictive license, such as ‘All Rights Reserved’.
 Most ethical developers will use a liberal open source license, such as the GPL or Mozilla Open Source license.

 - Does the developer list a website and support links?
 Be wary of any developer that lists neither a website, preferably where the add-on source code is published, nor a support link.
 No developer should make it difficult or impossible to contact them or submit bug reports.

 - Be wary of very popular add-ons.
 It seems that developers of add-ons having many thousands of users are often contacted by 3rd parties wanting to buy their add-on or make some sort of shady deal with the developer.
 This has happened many times with many add-ons over the years.
 Adblock Plus by Eyeo GmbH (Wladimir Palant), which currently lists over 11 million users, is a glaring example where a developer created an ad blocking add-on which allows ads by default!
 Giorgio Maone, the developer of the very popular NoScript add-on, engaged in similar chicanery a while back.

 It was always very important for me to be honest and fair to the users.
 I had very good offers to sell the extension, but I didn’t want to see that AiOS turn into adware or spyware.

-Regarding the Adobe Flash Player, i do not install the Flash extension since you can watch most videos without it and therefore i have no need to worry about the security and privacy risks associated with Flash.
+Regarding the Adobe Flash Player, i do not install the Flash plugin since you can watch most videos without it and therefore i have no need to worry about the security and privacy risks associated with Flash.
 If you have trouble watching some videos without Flash, try the EmbedUpdater add-on.

 CanvasBlocker by kkapsner